 Because where the mind goes, the body follows.

 What is a fake scenario?

 As the aphorism goes, different strokes for different folks.
 Some people imagine fake scenarios that are calm and peaceful.
-Others imagine scenarios that involve a triumph, a game, or goal.
+Others imagine scenarios involving a triumph, a game, or a goal.
 Everyone’s an individual with their own interests so it’s natural that different stories would appeal to different people.

-The only limitation to this method is one’s imagination.
+The only limitation of this method is one’s imagination.